 We generate revenue in our Well Intervention segment by supplying vessels, personnel and equipment to provide well intervention services, which involve providing marine access, serving as a deployment mechanism to the subsea well, connecting to and maintaining a secure connection to the subsea well and maintaining well control through the duration of the intervention services.
-We also perform down-hole intervention work and provide certain engineering services.
-We generate revenue in our Robotics segment by operating ROVs, trenchers and a ROVDrill to provide subsea construction, inspection, repair and maintenance services to oil and gas companies as well as subsea trenching and burial of pipelines and cables as well as seabed clearing for the oil and gas and the renewable energy industries.
+We may also perform down-hole intervention work and provide certain engineering services.
+We generate revenue in our Robotics segment by operating ROVs, trenchers and a ROVDrill to provide subsea construction, inspection, repair and maintenance services to oil and gas companies as well as subsea trenching and burial of pipelines and cables as well as seabed clearing for the oil and gas and the renewable energy markets.
 We also provide integrated robotic services by supplying vessels that deploy ROVs and trenchers.
 Our Production Facilities segment generates revenue by supplying vessels, personnel and equipment for oil and natural gas processing, well control response services, and oil and gas production from owned properties.

 Our revenues are derived from short-term and long-term service contracts with customers.
 Our service contracts generally contain either provisions for specific time, material and equipment charges that are billed in accordance with the terms of such contracts (dayrate contracts) or lump sum payment provisions (lump sum contracts).
 We record revenues net of taxes collected from customers and remitted to governmental authorities.
+Contracts are classified as long-term if all or part of the contract is to be performed over a period extending beyond 12 months from the effective date of the contract.
+Long-term contracts may include multi-year agreements whereby the commitment for services in any one year may be short in duration.